pjlamb12/audiobook-processing/README.md

 -   `-c <cover_art>`: Path to cover art image (jpg/png, optional).
 -   `-b <bitrate>`: AAC audio bitrate (e.g., `96k`, `128k`, defaults to `128k`, optional).
 -   `-n`: Optional Dry run flag.
 Performs steps up to generating temp files and shows the final `ffmpeg` command without executing it.

+## Tips

+-   Sometimes, when you first insert an audio CD on macOS, the mounted volume name might be generic (like "Audio CD" or "Disc Drive").
+It's been observed that **opening the macOS Music app** after inserting the disc can trigger the system to recognize the actual disc title (e.g., "My Audiobook Title") as the volume name.
+The Music app may also fetch track names from an online database (like Gracenote).
+Waiting for this to happen before running `copy-rename-cd.sh` can be helpful, as it gives you the correct volume name to use for the `-s` argument and provides the actual track names as a reference in case the automatic renaming based on numbers needs adjustment later.